 Also of interest is that Eagles Mere has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.15% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Eagles Mere is a major vacation destination.
 Much of the borough’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Eagles Mere’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Because of many things, Eagles Mere is a great place for families with children to consider.
-First of all, many other families with children live here, making Eagles Mere a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Eagles Mere has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Eagles Mere is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Eagles Mere’s overall crime rate is lower than average for the country.

-As is often the case in a small borough, Eagles Mere doesn't have a public transportation system that people use for their commute.
+Eagles Mere is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Eagles Mere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagles Mere residents report their race to be White.
 Important ancestries of people in Eagles Mere include German, English, Irish, Italian, and Scottish.